sepaul/3620project/part2/specs.md

 | largemem2  | c220g1  | Wisconsin  |

-#Palmetto Cluster Comparison
+# Palmetto Cluster Comparison

+### Palmetto Architecture
+Palmetto Cluster contains 2021 compute nodes and 22528 CPU cores.
+The nodes contain varying CPU types, memory, network, and disk space.
+There are 6 large memory nodes that combines to over 38TB of memory.
+Each user is alloted 100GB of personal storage and the scratch file systems provide space for temporary files.
+Scratch3 in particular serves as a parallel file system.

+> Infrastructure Description: https://citi.sites.clemson.edu/infrastructure                                                                  User Guide: https://www.palmetto.clemson.edu/palmetto/pages/userguide.html#overview

 > A section explaining why the network topology and computing structure of the CloudLab profile can be considered similar to the architecture of the selected XSEDE/Clemson resource.
 Citations describing the original architecture must be provided to justify these explanations.

 #Software Infastructure Deployment